lumeland/blog/posts/lume-3.1.0.md

-As you can see, Deno only has writing permissions for the current folder, net permissions to localhost (to run the local server), and net and import permissions for JSR, NPM and JsDelivr (to fetch dependencies).
+As you can see, Deno only has writing permissions for the current folder, net permissions to localhost (to run the local server), and net and import permissions for JSR, NPM, esm.sh and JsDelivr (to import dependencies).
 The other permissions are granted by default because they are needed for some plugins, but you can edit this configuration to make it more restrictive or relaxed.

 ## Better integration with LumeCMS